modernistik/parse-stack/README.md

 ```

 ### Query Expressions
-The set of supported expressions based on what is available through the Parse REST API. _For those who don't prefer the DataMapper style syntax, we have provided method accessors for each of the expressions._
+The set of supported expressions based on what is available through the Parse REST API. _For those who don't prefer the DataMapper style syntax, we have provided method accessors for each of the expressions._ A full description of supported query  operations, please refer to the [`Parse::Query`](https://www.modernistik.com/gems/parse-stack/Parse/Query.html) API reference.

 #### :order
 Specify a field to sort by.